UM-Deluge-Capstone/Machine-Learning-for-Damage-Assessments/README.md

 - For information on how to design a street level damage assessment machine learning model, navigate to the "Damage Detection Tutorials" folder.

-- For images related to street level disaster damage, navigate to the "Images" folder.
+- For unannotated, raw images related to street level disaster damage, navigate to the "Images" folder.

 Table of Contents